 –Mention character growth that must occur for the MC to resolve the conflict and avoid the stakes/ the impossible choice the MC must make?

 When I pitched in my first two Pitmad’s, I had trouble defining my MC’s goal and character growth they needed to undertake to reconcile the external conflict.
 There were still gaps and ambiguity in my main character’s arc (the one’s my editor later helped with).
 Everyone finds writing a pitch difficult.
 It takes ages.
-But if, after reading pitch crafting advice like the articles I’ve linked here and receiving feedback (possibly multiple rounds of it), from other writers, you still struggle to nail down any of the pitch ingredients above, there may be a hole in your character or external plot arc.
-In that case, I suggest using resources on plot and character development like this one by Susan Dennard) to help you identify the hole and plan another structural edit.
+But if, after reading pitch crafting advice like the articles I’ve linked here and receiving feedback, you still struggle to nail any pitch ingredients, there may be a hole in your character or external plot arc.
+In that case, I suggest using resources on plot and character development like this one by Susan Dennard) to help identify the hole and plan another structural edit.

 Whichever stage of the editing process you’re at -good luck!